Skip to content

 All across the Eastern world, color goes hand in hand with religion, politics, festivals, and celebrations, though the classifications of color vary.
 In India, the mythical lives of the gods they worship created story-like origins for many of their colors.
 Krishna, for example, is a highly favored god and was supposedly poisoned by a demon and his skin was tinged blue, therefore blue is considered a symbolic color that represents immortality because he symbolized love and divinity.

-What You Can Do with the Symbolism of Colors
+What You Can Do with Symbolism of Color

 Now that you know a little more about color symbolism in art and how colors evoke emotions in the viewer, consider how you can add a level of depth to your own artwork.
 The influential painter Van Gogh once said, “Instead of trying to reproduce exactly what I see before me, I make more arbitrary use of color to express myself more forcefully.”
 This means you need to let the colors do the talking for you and highlight the emotions of the scene you want to depict rather than trying to depict the scene accurately.
 Push yourself to feel for the colors you use and your viewer will more likely experience more depth in your work.

 We’d love to see what you create using your newfound appreciation for colors, so make sure to tag us on social media.
-And, if you’re interested in learning more about color symbolism, how to mix colors and paint classically, try taking our online course Oil Painting Essentials.
+And, if you’re interested in learning more about color symbolism and how to mix colors and paint classically, try taking our online course Oil Painting Essentials.

 avatar